Cuisinart Supreme DBM-8 Coffee Grinder Review

 This grinder is also extremely loud – like a jackhammer.
 This can be a problem if you are brewing coffee every morning and wake up the entire house.

 Customer service seems also to be an issue with this grinder.
 Because of its low cost, the manufacturer assumes you will replace the unit if it malfunctions rather than replace its parts.
-Overall, the machine looks like it will work for a while, but is not meant to be used for years like a higher end model would be.
+Overall, the machine seems as though it will work for some time, but is not meant to be used for years like a higher end model would be.

 Are there any alternatives?